 The wall of our house chapel is only two short steps from the “interesting” neighborhood outside, and rough words from rough conversations often float in at just the right moments.
 An “oh hell no” during long homilies sends my wide eyes searching for comedic sympathizers; the rarer “f**k that s**t” amidst prayers-of-the-faithful solemnity merits some muffled giggling even from priests in their 60s.
-We laugh, muffled by windows and curtains that grant – if only for 30 minutes – a respite from the busy world outside.
+We laugh, buffered by windows and curtains that grant – if only for 30 minutes – a respite from the busy world outside.

 A few weeks ago I stepped into that familiar chapel at the regular time only to find something strange in the air.
 It was a Saturday morning, yet nearly every seat was already filled.
 A new but recognizable face sat with closed eyes, clearly relishing the dim quiet of morning.
 As I settled into the chair across from him, his eyes popped open.
 He turned and offered a warm smile and a hand.